fe-lipe-c/Courses-and-Books/Fixed_Income_Applied_to_the_Brazilian_Market/README.md

 - [ ] Chapter 7: A not-so-short Introduction to Asset Pricing Theory
 - [ ] Chapter 8: Dynamic Term Structure Models

+### Data

+The data used is available at the National Treasury of Brazil [website](http://www.tesourotransparente.gov.br/ckan/dataset/ds013).

 ### To Do